-Dianne Solomon was named by Governor Christopher J. Christie as President to the N.J.
-Board of Public Utilities (BPU) on January 14, 2014.
-President Dianne Solomon also serves as a member of the Governor’s Cabinet.
-President Solomon was nominated by Governor Chris Christie to serve as Commissioner to the Board of Public Utilities on April 17, 2013, and confirmed by the New Jersey Senate on June 27, 2013.
+Richard S. Mroz, Esquire, was named by Governor Christopher J. Christie as President to the N.J.
+Board of Public Utilities on October 6, 2014.
+President Mroz also serves as a member of the Governors Cabinet.
+Mr. Mroz was nominated by Governor Christie to serve as a Commissioner to the Board on September 18, 2014 and was confirmed by the Senate on September 22, 2014.

 As President of the BPU Mr. Mroz continues a long and distinguished career in legal affairs and public service.
 Prior to his nomination, Mr. Mroz worked in private practice as a lawyer and lobbyist.
 Rick provided clients with strategic counsel and advice on financing, project development, corporate external affairs and related business law matters.
 In addition to his legal practice, he also was the managing director of Archer Public Affairs, an affiliate of Archer & Greiner P.C., in Haddonfield, New Jersey, which provides consulting services on non-legal engagements for business development, government relations and regulatory affairs for real estate, gaming, utility and technology clients.